addictd/Sample-form-with-database-/README.md

-# It is sample file i for experiment.
+# It is sample file for experiment.
-A basic nodejs file which takes POST request and stores data to database.
+A basic nodejs file which takes POST and stores data to database.